Main branch analysis

 If the main branch meets or exceeds the quality gate conditions, it displays a Passed status:

-Banner when the quality gate has passed.
+You will see this banner when the quality gate has failed.

 If the main branch does not meet the quality gate conditions, it displays a Failed status:

-Banner when the quality gate has failed.
+You will see this banner when the quality gate has passed.

 Setting a new code definition

 Initially, when you start a new project, you may end up performing an analysis without first setting a new code definition.
 Selecting a new code definition for your project is an essential part of setting up SonarQube Cloud.
+Without one, the default quality gate won’t work.
+In this case, the system directs you to set up your new code definition, like this:

 What counts as new code can differ from project to project, so SonarQube Cloud provides a few options.
 We strongly encourage all users to choose a new code definition suitable for their project.

 Once you have set up a new code definition and performed another analysis, the quality gate status should appear.
+See Quality standards and new code for more information.

 Built-in quality gate